 Interdisciplinary, Deep Learning: The Unique High School Curriculum

-Grade 9-12 Courses at the Intersections
+Grade 9-12 Application Courses at the Intersections

 Each of our non-siloed courses is designed around benchmarks for in-depth study, with students learning through reading, writing, discussion, collaboration, problem solving, and projects.
 Course titles include Thought, Food, Reflection, Methods of Study within Scholar Projects, Water, Complexity and Unintended Consequences, Theatre of the World, Equality, Salt, Sugar, Print, Journeys, Design and Engineering, Ethics and Policy, The Body Puzzle, Frontiers and Borders, Light and Sound, among many others.

 Through these interdisciplinary courses, Slate School students are enlivened and challenged.
 They far exceed the typical expectations of high school through the authentic, applicable, and multidisciplinary understandings.
 Each course culminates with a project that identifies problems and develops ideas for solutions.
-Our students are “solutionaries;” They apply their learning to create real solutions to real issues.
+Our students are “solutionaries;” They apply their learning to create authentic solutions to real issues.

-Several Grade 9-12 Course Descriptions
+Several Grade 9-12 Application Course Descriptions

 Water: Water is the resource that runs the world.
 There is nothing more essential, and few things more complex.
 Our work will grow from an explicit understanding of the science of water, the mathematics of its scarcity and abundance, and how it has influenced and been influenced by the development of human civilizations.